Spin Hurwitz numbers and topological quantum field theory: Preliminaries and Main Results

 \subsection{Spin Hurwitz numbers}

-Now suppose our closed surface $\Sigma$ comes equipped with a \emph{spin structure} (see Appendix \ref{Spin} for a definition).
-This is equivalent to choosing either of the following pieces of data: \begin{itemize} \item A quadratic form on $H^1(\Sigma , \ZZ/2\ZZ)$ which refines the intersection pairing, \item A square root, $K^{1/2}$ of the canonical bundle (for any complex structure on $\Sigma$). \end{itemize}
+Now suppose $\Sigma$ is a closed surface equipped with a \emph{spin structure}.
+Such a structure is equivalent to choosing either of the following pieces of data: \begin{itemize} \item A quadratic form on $H^1(\Sigma , \ZZ/2\ZZ)$ which refines the intersection pairing, \item A square root, $K^{1/2}$ of the canonical bundle (for any complex structure on $\Sigma$). \end{itemize}